-Back in Toronto when WORLD WAR II broke out, Dunkelman attempted to enlist in the Royal Canadian Navy, but an atmosphere of anti-Semitism that prevailed in the RCN at the time precluded a naval career.
+Back in Toronto when the Second World War broke out, Dunkelman attempted to enlist in the Royal Canadian Navy, but an atmosphere of anti-Semitism that prevailed in the RCN at the time precluded a naval career.
 Enlisting in the army, he joined the Queen's Own Rifles of Canada and rose in the ranks from private to major by the end of the campaign in Europe.
-He was in the second wave to hit the Normandy beachhead on 6 June 1944 (see NORMANDY INVASION) and earned numerous commendations and a Distinguished Service Order for his service in the Hochwald campaign.
+He was in the second wave to hit the Normandy beachhead on 6 June 1944 (see Normandy Invasion) and earned numerous commendations and a Distinguished Service Order for his service in the Hochwald campaign.
 He also fought in the difficult campaigns in northern France, Belgium, the Netherlands and Germany, including bloody battles at the Falaise Gap and the Scheldt Estuary that led to the critical port of Antwerp.

 After the war, Dunkelman was offered command of the Queen's Own Rifles but declined owing to business interests at home and his concerns regarding the trouble brewing at the time in Palestine.
 In 1947, he journeyed there and took command of a mortar unit in the Mahal, the legion of foreign volunteers - both Jewish and Christian - fighting for the establishment of the nation of Israel against vastly superior forces from six Arab countries.